 At a Primary Stroke Center, part of our goal is to educate you on the signs, symptoms and risk of stroke.
 If you think you or someone may be suffering a stroke, remember this little test.
 Only one symptom may be present, and recognizing it immediately may make all the difference.

-To Recognize Signs of Stroke – remember FAST
+To recognize signs of stroke - remember BEFAST

 - F stands for face.
 Ask the person to smile.
 See if one side of the mouth droops.